 This is what most people refer to as investing, as it’s a strategy that you should consider as part of your overall approach to money management.

-In this post, I’ll explore what it means to make your money work for you, ways you can make your money work for you, and how you can get started investing.
-Let’s get started.
+In this post, I'll explore how to make your money work for you, ways you can make your money work for you, and how you can get started investing.
+Let's get started.

 What Does It Mean to Make Your Money Work for You?